On wage slavery

 After the "wage slavemaster" has twirled his mustache, adjusted his monocle, and offered the employee a "shitty" job, this is the map of choices:

-The trick explained above is used over and over by anarchists of the communist variety in their doctrinal justifications.
+The trick explained above is used over and over by leftarchists in their doctrinal justifications.
 They routinely see aspects of reality, and then they reinterpret those facts to blame them on their "sworn enemies".
-For example, when they say "property is violence", they're blaming the rightful owner of an object (who acquired it peacefully and without coercion) for the fact of reality that things are rivalrous.
+For example, when they say "property is violence", they're blaming the rightful owner of an object (who acquired it peacefully and without coercion) for the facts of reality that things are rivalrous, that they want to have the object, and that they can't have it without working for it.
+Their whole ideology can be reduced to "mommy, my brother has more toys than I do, authorize me to steal some of his toys, and I'll be happy".

 It's nothing new that they do this.
 A man emotionally determined to make logical and rational mistakes to justify his beliefs, will make them regardless of his stated commitment to justice, ethics or truth.
 This man will be capable of the worst manipulations in the service of his own "peace of mind", because he has already become a master at manipulating himself.